dappsar/udemy-microservice-nodejs-reactjs.events-hardcode/README.md

 ## (-)

 - Lots of duplicated code.
+    * Solution: Build a central library as a NPM module to share code between differents projects.

-- Really hard o picture the flow of events between services.
+- Really hard to picture the flow of events between services.
+    * Solution: Precisely define all of our events in this ahred library.

 - Really hard to remember what properties an event should have.
+    * Solution: Write everything in Typescript.

 - Really hard to test some event flows.
+    * Solution: Write tests for as much as possible/reasonable.

 - Machine is getting laggy running kubernetes and everything else.
+    * Solution: Run a k8s cluster in the cloud and develop on it, almost as quicly as local.

 - What if someone created a comment after editing 5 other after editing a post while balancing on a tight rope.
+    * Solution: Introduce a lot of code to handle concurrency issues.

 ---